 Misinformation in the Outdoors

 Today, a broad selection of tools exist to help you in the outdoors.
 From printed guidebooks to smartphone apps, there are a dizzying range of options to gain insights about the places you explore.
-Be cautious, however, of placing too much trust in unverified sources, especially if it’s not clear how recently the info has been updated.
-Social media can be an excellent addition to research about an area, but be wary of self-proclaimed experts, especially if their claims seem overblown.
+Be cautious, however, of placing too much trust in unverified sources, especially if it’s not clear how recently the information has been updated.
+Social media can be an excellent addition to research about an area to help you plan ahead and prepare, but be wary of self-proclaimed experts, especially if their claims seem overblown.